grenle/tsurubokkusu/README.md

 ### devDependencies

-- Jest for testing, Mocha wouldn't behave with es modules + watch.
+- Jest for testing, Mocha wouldn't behave with es modules and watch.

 ## Get it